rhinografix/westprint-website/DO_THIS_NOW.md

 # 🎯 DO THIS NOW

-I fixed the Node version error.
-Now you need to run ONE command.
+I fixed TWO errors:
+1. ✅ Node version (now using Node 20)
+2. ✅ TypeScript error (fixed React imports)

+BUT you still need to copy 45 missing UI files!

 ---